diambra/docs/content/gettingStarted/examples/humanExperienceRecorder/_index.en.md

 A dedicated section describing human experience recording wrapper settings is presented <a href="/imitationlearning/#experience-recording-wrapper">here</a> and provides additional details on their usage and purpose.
 {{% /notice %}}

+{{% notice note %}}
+On Linux systems, the user needs specific permissions in order to read the keyboard inputs.
+To grant them, you need to add it the `input` group as follows: `sudo usermod -aG input $USER`
+{{% /notice %}}

 #### Modules import

 ```python